 A browse through my new book Anti-trend

 Let’s start with the holy cows.
-I met Wayan Wardika a few months ago at Omunity Bali.
-We were talking over one of the beautiful vegan meals that are always served there.
+I met Wayan Wardika a few months ago in North Bali.
+We were talking while overlooking the lush green landscape.
 His stories on diversity and balance between humans and nature were very captivating, and I knew I needed to hear more about his approach to sustainability, so our conversation continued via phone the following weeks.

 Wayan lives in a village called Taro north of Ubud.
 He is engaged in the cultivation of biodiversity by rewilding nature and implementing permaculture principles.
 Taro is known for its holy white cows.
 These cows are considered sacred and are carefully taken care of by the locals.
 The holy white cow symbolises the hindu goddess Shiva.
 In Balinese hinduism Shiva is the creator, the maintainer and the destroyer of cyclic existence: she is the sustainer of natural balance.
 This symbolism manifests in the holy cows of Taro in several ways: for example their manure is used as a natural fertilizer, and it is known for also having healing powers.
 In other words; the soil is not only nourished, it is also healed by the manure from the holy white cows.
 Furthermore, the urine from the white cows is used to make a natural (yet very effective) pesticide by mixing it with herbs and fermenting it.
 The herbs used have an naturally “spicy” or bitter aroma, such as ginger, turmeric and lemongrass.
 When this mixture is sprayed on the plants that are being farmed bugs will stay off them, and hence the plants are protected and can thrive.
 The mixture is also an organic fertilizer.